Dementia Care

 Our Commitment to Dementia Care

-An accurate diagnosis begins a process of education for caregivers and families so that needs can be assessed, and resources located and put to use.
-Through education and the use of available resources, families can learn new skills to handle shifting care needs.
+An accurate diagnosis is the first step in a journey of education for caregivers and families, ensuring that care needs are properly assessed and resources for dementia are identified and utilized.
+Through education and access to available resources, families can acquire new skills to manage the evolving demands of dementia care.

-Having a plan for care can make a world of difference.
-Our dementia care services, provided under the direction of Paula Birney, Certified Dementia Practitioner, can allow your loved one to stay where they feel most comfortable, at home.
+Having a solid care plan is crucial and can make a significant difference in the quality of life.
+Under the guidance of Paula Birney, a Certified Dementia Practitioner, our dementia care services allow your loved one to stay in the comfort of their own home—the place where they feel most at ease.

 Call us at (419) 754-1897 to schedule a free in-home assessment.
 You are not alone.
 We are here to help.